-Key Name Default Value Required TrustedCerts The cacerts.pem file in the \lib folder or subfolder within the driver's installation directory.
+Key Name Default Value Required TrustedCerts The cacerts.pem file in the \lib subfolder within the driver's installation directory.
 No The exact file path varies depending on the version of the driver that is installed.
 For example, the path for the Windows driver is different from the path for the Mac OS X driver.

-The location of the $\,.\,{\tt pem}$ file containing trusted CA certificates for authenticating the Hive server when using SSL.
+The full path of the .pem file containing trusted CA certificates for authenticating the Hive server when using SSL.

-If this option is not set, then the driver defaults to using the trusted CA certificates . pem file installed by the driver.
+If this option is not set, then the driver defaults to using the trusted CA certificates .pem file installed by the driver.